managedcoder/ACSAgentHub/README.md

 address how to add escalation to bots.
 The good news is that adding agent escalation to a Composer bot is very simple and only involves a few steps.
 These following steps are shown in a very short video [here](http://adding-escalation-=video) that you might find easier to follow.
-1) **Install Agent Hub Package** - First create a local feed so Composer will know where the package lives and second, add the ACSConnector package to your bot as show in the following screen shots, respectively<br>
+1) **Install Agent Hub Package** - First, create a local feed and set its URL property to the full path of the .\ACSConnector\localFeed folder so Composer will know where find the package and second, add the ACSConnector package to your bot as shown in the following screen shots, respectively<br>
 ![High-level Subsystem Overview](doc/CreatingLocalFeed.png)<br>
 ![High-level Subsystem Overview](doc/InstallingACSConnector.png)
-2) **Add Escalation Action** - Add a _**Send handoff activity**_ action to any dialog and wherever it makes sense in your bo<br>
+2) **Add an Escalation Action** - Add a _**Send handoff activity**_ action to any dialog and wherever it makes sense in your bo<br>
 ![High-level Subsystem Overview](doc/EscalateAction.png)
 3) **Set Escalation Action Properties** - Paste the following escalation payload into **Context** property of escalation action and set **Transcription** to ```=null``` as shown below: <br>